In this article:

-To the left, you can see outlines and thumbnails of your documents pages.
+To the left, you can see outlines and thumbnails of your document's pages.
 Then to the right of your document are areas for comments, and also where you can print, download and share the file with contacts.

 You have a bevy of options for annotations including:

-- Link to an URL
+- Link to a URL